gsc229/YahtzeeGame/README.md

 # YahtzeeGame
-creating a Yahtzee game with javascript
+I'm creating a Yahtzee game with javascript
 I have an intermediate knowledge of javascript.
 Writing the code for a Yahtzee game is a challenge I've given myself.
 I'm pretty sure that the existing code in the early version is 'spaghetti' code, but I figure, heck, I'll give it a try and